 - “No tests may be administered or samples obtained unless, upon activation of the video recording equipment and prior to the commencement of the testing procedure, the person has been given a written copy of and verbally informed [of the law].”

-- You do not have to give a breath sample, but if you do you will be charged with an implied consent violation.
+- You do not have to give a breath sample, but you will be charged with an implied consent violation if you do.

 - Your driver’s license will be suspended for six months (or you will have to enroll in South Carolina’s Ignition Interlock Device Program) if you refuse the breath test.